ZeroQ-bit/Vortexo-IPTV/README.md

-# i.mjh.nz AU Merged IPTV Fork
+ƒ# i.mjh.nz AU Merged IPTV Fork

-This fork tracks [matthuisman/i.mjh.nz](https://github.com/matthuisman/i.mjh.nz) and adds an Australia-focused merged IPTV output for Vortexo and other IPTV apps.
+This fork tracks [matthuisman/i.mjh.nz](https://github.com/matthuisman/i.mjh.nz) and adds an Australia-focused merged IPTV output for IPTV App and other IPTV apps.

 The goal is simple: one playlist, one EPG, clean groups, Australian local channels preferred, and no New Zealand channels in the merged AU output.

-## Vortexo URLs
+## IPTV App URLs

-Use these in Vortexo settings when adding a Live TV source.
+Use these in IPTV App settings when adding a Live TV source.

 ### Recommended Playlist